Charlotte Drug Charge Lawyer

 - Constitutional issues during your investigation – where you correctly read your rights?
 Was the traffic stop really unconstitutional?
 Were you given a drug crime attorney when you requested one?

 Choosing the Right Drug Charge Lawyer for Your Case

 Choosing the right lawyer is important in a drug trafficking case, or any other drug crime defense.
 When it comes to choosing your drug charge attorney, consider whether he or she has the experience needed handling such cases, and also whether or not he or she is licensed to practice in both federal and state courts.
 There are times when drug trafficking crimes, especially, can be charged as either a federal drug offense or a North Carolina offense, and you want an attorney who will be prepared for both scenarios.

 If you are charged under a Charlotte, North Carolina statute, it is important to get in touch with an experienced drug charge lawyer immediately.
 He or she will be able to guide you through the criminal process and give you options to have the stress that a conviction may bring.
 Keep in mind that it is important to your drug crime case that you first consult with a drug charge lawyer before even talking to the authorities.

 Besides fighting the evidence when you get to trial, there are several avenues available under the state’s laws to seek an outright dismissal of your charges, especially if you are a first-time offender (except in the case of drug trafficking charges).

-If you have been charged with any of the drug crimes mentioned in this article, contact our drug charge attorneys at Remington & Dixon for your legal issues.
+If you have been charged with any of the drug crimes mentioned in this article, contact a drug charge lawyer at Remington & Dixon for your legal issues.
 We serve North Carolina criminal defense cases and have ample experience and knowledge when it comes to drug crimes and charges.
 We will help you seek the best possible outcome for your charges, or fight for probation or a lesser sentence in the event that you are convicted.
-Contact one of our drug charge lawyers to discuss your case.
+Contact an experienced drug charge lawyer to discuss your case.